lcouper/CocciGenomics/Scripts/README.md

 The fastq.gz files (1 forward, 1 reverse) are stored here on the Remais Group Shared Drive: SPORE/WGS/Sequence data (All)/ and Berkeley's HPC BRC at: /global/scratch/users/lcouper/SoilCocciSeqs

+Prior cocci sequences were downloaded from NCBI's SRA using the run browser

 ### 2. Filter poor quality reads and trim poor quality bases

 Software used: Trimmomatic V 0.39 (Bolger et al. 2014)